 The interdisciplinary Bendheim Center for Finance offers a Master in Finance (M.Fin.) degree.
-The distinctive feature of Princeton’s M.Fin. program is its strong emphasis on financial economics in addition to financial engineering and computational methods, as well as emerging tools of Fin Tech.
-Graduates of this program will have a solid understanding of the fundamental quantitative tools from computer science, economic theory, optimization, probability, and statistics, all of which are increasingly vital in the financial industry.
+The distinctive feature of Princeton’s M.Fin. program is its strong emphasis on financial economics in addition to financial engineering, data science, and computational methods, as well as emerging tools of Fin Tech.
+Graduates of this program will have a solid understanding of the fundamental quantitative tools from computer science, economic theory, optimization, probability, and statistics and machine learning, all of which are increasingly vital in the financial industry.
 To a greater degree than at any time in the past, there now exists a body of knowledge that is essential for the proper analysis and management of financial securities, portfolios, and the financial decisions of the firms.
 A driving force behind these developments is a lively exchange of ideas between academia and the financial industry, a collaboration that is the closest parallel in the social sciences to the academic-private sector interactions routinely seen in engineering and the applied sciences.

 The M.Fin. program is intended to prepare students for a wide range of careers both inside and outside the financial industry, including applied research, financial engineering and technology, risk management, macroeconomic and financial forecasting, quantitative asset management and trading, financial consulting, and investment banking and corporate finance.
 The program does not require prior work experience, although it can be a plus.
 The Bendheim Center provides extensive career assistance to students, including help with internships and job placement.
 The program has a small number of merit-based fellowships (in the form of a fraction of the full-year’s tuition cost) that may be granted to top applicants.

 The curriculum is designed to be completed in four semesters.
 Admission letters will specify the expected program length.
 The program is designed to be taken on a full-time basis.
 Classes are taught during the day, and full-time students take four or five courses per semester.
 All students are subject to an annual review of academic progress.